wieerwill/Informatik/Systemsicherheit.md

     - Based on key shared between TGS and respective server
     - Result: ticket(s) for server(s)
 - Kerberos database
-  - Contains for each user and server a mapping $⟨user, server⟩\rightarrow$ authentication key
+  - Contains for each user and server a mapping $\langleuser, server\rangle\rightarrow$ authentication key
   - Used by AS
   - Is multiply replicated (availability, scalability)